jonfriesen/quickcite/README.md

 After installation, the QuickCite button will appear on supported pages.
 Click the button to copy the formatted information to your clipboard.

+For frequently asked questions and user support, please refer to our [FAQ document](docs/FAQ.md).

 ## Development

 To run the extension in development mode: